-Although exact solving for multiple agents poses a difficult challenge at this point, we have been able to develop joint plans for several non-trivial instances using the bestresponse approach.
-Figure 4 illustrates the runtime required for finding an optimal response, given the planning choices made by others, for various road set, activity and plan period sizes.
-These early experiments show that best-responses can be computed in the order of a few minutes for problems where agents are responsible for multiple roads with several activities to choose from, but also that it quickly becomes intractable for larger plan horizons and road set sizes.
+Although exact solving for multiple agents poses a difficult challenge, we have been able to solve several non-trivial instances using the best-response approach.
+Figure 4 shows the runtime required for several of these instances.
+These early experiments show that best-responses can be computed in the order of a few minutes for problems where agents are responsible for multiple roads with several activities to choose from.